Netflix/lemur/docs/index.rst

 Lemur
 =====

-Lemur is a SSL management service.
+Lemur is a TLS management service.
 It attempts to help track and create certificates.
-By removing common issues with CSR creation it gives normal developers 'sane' SSL defaults and helps security teams push SSL usage throughout an organization.
+By removing common issues with CSR creation it gives normal developers 'sane' TLS defaults and helps security teams push TLS usage throughout an organization.

 Installation
 ------------